H3nr1-1/H3nr1-1/README.md

 - 👋 Hi, I’m Chris
 - 👀 I’m interested in ...
-HTML, CSS, Javascript, Responsive Design, Bootstrap, SilverStripe and building pc's.
+HTML, CSS/SCSS, Javascript, Responsive Design, Bootstrap, SilverStripe and building pc's.
 - 🌱 I completed an Associate Degree from Northeast Wisconsin Technical College in Web Development and Design.
 I am looking to pursue a career as a Front End Developer.
 I'm at the begining of learning Vue.js.
 - 💞️ I’m looking to create unique websites and applications.
 - 📫 How to reach me ... visit my website: c-henri.com